-Historically in Texas, it's been the Mexican restaurants staking claim on the most-loved margaritas.
-But these days local bars of all stripes are serving up unique versions of the classic cocktail.
+Historically in Texas, Mexican restaurants have battled for the title of "Best Margarita".
+However, these days nearly every local bar is serving up unique versions of the classic cocktail.

 Named one of Zagat's Top 5 New Patios in Houston in 2015, Añejo's Tex-Mex restaurant pays tribute to traditional Texan favorites with what it calls "Elevated Tex-Mex".
 Margaritas are hand-crafted with fresh squeezed lime, local raw honey and 100% agave tequila.